Creality Ender 3 Vs Pro Vs V2 Vs CR-6 SE – Comparison Review

 Comparing Creality Printer Design

 Ender 3: The Ender 3 is simplistic in design, but reasonably compact.
-It features a good build platform for a $200 printer, along with V-slot wheels that run well with the aluminium extrusions to produce smoothness while printing.
+It features a good build platform for a $200 printer, along with V-slot wheels that run well with the aluminum extrusions to produce smoothness while printing.

 However, stability-wise, the Ender 3 suffers, and you have to place a wedge underneath a corner to ensure a stable motion.